OUR HISTORY

 Singleton eventually found employment and was able to move into housing, but Pat would still faithfully come to our outreach events.
 When we had to opportunity to hire employees to run the outreach center, Pat was a clear choice.
 When given the news that we wanted to hire him, he had tears in his eyes.
 He hadn't held a job in years, and felt honored to become an official member of the SALT team.

 After working with SALT for about 3 months, Pat began having pain in his left leg that got considerably worse in a short period of time.
 After being gently persuaded by SALT staff and leaders, who had become like family to Pat, to see a physician, it was discovered that Pat was in stage 4 Cancer.
-We were all devastated by this news, especially upon discovering that he only had mere weeks or months to live.
-We immediately suspended him from work, but still providing him with all of his needs.
+We were all devastated by this news, especially upon discovering that he only had mere weeks to live.
+The SALT team immediately suspended him from work, but still providing him with all of his needs.
 Even in his poor physical health, Pat still wanted to work and it took great convincing to get him to rest and be taken care of.
 In a few short weeks, Pat moved into hospice where he passed way quietly with one of our SALT leaders, Palmetta, holding his hand.
+A week before his passing, he started studying the bible and his last request was to be baptized.

 Our time with our brother Pat was unexpectedly short, but during that time he came to mean so much to us and taught us many valuable lessons.
 He reminded us that to be family, you didn't need to be related by blood, you just need to have a love for each other that transcends the mistakes of our past and accepts us for who we are, children of God filled with value and infinite potential.
 He taught us to not "read a book by it's cover", to be willing to give someone another chance, and to always be willing to work hard and do our part to help others no matter what struggles we ourselves are going through.
 The transformation that we saw in Pat over the time that we knew him was apparent, and it was encouraging to realize that we were truly "changing bodies and souls" through the work that we do at SALT Outreach.